hande-qmc/hande/documentation/hubbard.rst

 **symmetry** *isym*
     Integer.

-    Only relevant for the momentum space formulation.
+    Only relevant for momentum space calculations.
 Diagonalise only blocks containing determinants of the same symmetry as the specified symmetry block *isym*.  *isym* refers to a wavevector label (as given in the output).
 To see the symmetry labels for a specific crystal cell, run the